dd-consulting/About_Sam_GU/README.md

 ---

-# 2. Research Interests and Aspirations
+# 2. Research Interests, Collaboration Focus, and Aspirations

 My research interests lie at the intersection of **applied artificial intelligence, machine learning, data science, intelligent automation, assistive technology, and the science of learning**.
 I am primarily interested in work that converts technical methods into **usable systems, rigorous evidence, and deployable outcomes**.